 This conference is the major didactic source of training for radiology residents.
-Nuclear medicine fellows are invited to attend, and are responsible for preparing and delivering a topical NM lecture approximately once per year.
-NM faculty give presentations in rotation approximately twice per month.
+NM faculty give presentations in rotation approximately once per month.
 Nuclear Medicine fellows are particularly encouraged to attend the Radiology Noon Conference when the topic being presented is one of the “Beyond Imaging” topics, dealing with ethical, practice-based and career-related issues.

 Tumor Boards (various times, usually weekly meetings)

 A variety of Multidisciplinary Tumor Boards are held at the University of Michigan Hospitals as well as one at the VA to review data and make diagnostic and therapeutic recommendations for management of individual patient cases.
-When on an appropriate clinical rotation, NM fellows attend at least one Tumor Board on a regular basis together with a faculty mentor.
+When on an appropriate clinical rotation, NM fellows attend Tumor Boards during that week together with a faculty mentor.

-A. Introduction to Nuclear Medicine.
-This course is currently presented on a 2 year cycle.
-Year 1 consists of required readings and didactic introductory lectures (see below); Year 2 consists of case-based material covering the same topics.
+Introduction to Nuclear Medicine.
+This course is currently presented on a one-year cycle.
+This course consists of required readings and didactic introductory lectures (see below).

 Introductory and background reading for NM Fellows is recommended from the following sources:

-- Cherry SR, Sorenson JA, Phelps ME: Physics in Nuclear Medicine, 3rd Edition.
-Philadelphia, PA: Saunders; 2003
+- Cherry SR, Sorenson JA, Phelps ME: Physics in Nuclear Medicine, 4th Edition.
+Philadelphia, PA: Elselvier; 2012

 - UM Nuclear Cardiology House Officer Handbook (provided on first rotation)